5hidobu/5hidobu.github.io/_posts/2024-07-05-Lotus_Dropper.md

 ### EasterEgg - CreateMutex

-another important (and juicy) FUN must be highlighted, "CreateMutexA", "CreateMutexA is used to create a new mutex object.
+Another important (and juicy) FUN must be highlighted, "CreateMutexA", "CreateMutexA is used to create a new mutex object.
 Mutexs are often used by malware to prevent the reinfection of a system with the same or different malware variant." (https://malapi.io/winapi/CreateMutexA)

 ![image](https://github.com/user-attachments/assets/cd0edefa-922e-4e01-9cf9-f957cb793486)